 As a result, most businesses delegate these tasks to third-party agencies which often costs a lot of money.

-However, solutions like 6sense and its industry-leading Sales Intelligence capabilities eliminate nearly all of the cost and effort associated with collecting and analyzing psychographic data, and combine it with other market segmentation methods such as technographics and firmographics.
+However, solutions like 6sense and its industry-leading Sales Intelligence capabilities eliminate nearly all of the effort associated with collecting and analyzing psychographic data, and combine it with other market segmentation methods such as technographics and firmographics.

 The most efficient, cost-effective, time and resource saving way to gather sales intelligence today is by using all-encompassing sales intelligence tools like 6sense that analyze the right variables for your business — and delivering precisely targeted accounts that are in-market to purchase your solution right now.